- Patterson Coercion Theory

 Parent-child coercive cycle in early childhood can have a major impact on a child’s development of social relationships and behavior1.
 Decades of research has found that early conduct problems and harsh parenting can lead to a child’s adjustment difficulties later in life2.

 Patterson Coercion Theory

 What Is Coercive Cycle

 A coercive cycle typically begins when a child disobeys the parent’s directive or request.
 The misbehavior provokes anger and hostility in the parent and the parent reacts punitively, which provokes the child’s aggression, which raises the parent’s hostile response even more.
 As the exchanges continue, the level of coercion intensifies and escalates to create a vicious cycle4.

 If the parent disengages, the child “wins” reinforcing the aggressive behavior5.
 The parent has been shaped to back down when the child’s behavior becomes even more aversive the next time the parent tries to discipline.

 As a result, parental behavior unintentionally reinforces difficult child behavior; similarly, aversive child behavior amplifies parental negativity.
 Negative reinforcement of the child’s misbehavior and parent’s coercion creates a positive feedback cycle.
-Parent-child interactions become increasingly challenging over time, leading to an escalation of aggressive behavior.
+Coercive parent-child interaction becomes increasingly challenging over time, leading to an escalation of aggressive behavior.